 - Including corner options as well as standard kitchen doors.

 'Opening angles' and 'cup holes' are technical phrases that can be confusing, so we have tried to make it as simple as possible to understand.

 When it comes to opening angles you will find a few varieties that are similar, for example 90°, 95° and 105° will all open roughly at a right angle to allow access to a cupboard, which makes these hinges the most popular in kitchen cabinets.
 If you are replacing hinges for a cupboard, as long as you replace both hinges you will be fine to use any of these options.

-If you are unsure of the measurements of your hinge is, we recommend visiting our Popular kitchen cupboard hinges explained guide.
+If you are unsure what the measurements of your hinge are, we recommend visiting our Popular kitchen cupboard hinges explained guide.